This post contains “Am I Addicted To My Phone Quiz” and digital detox challenge to help you overcome technology addiction.

 The internet has come to play a prominent role in our daily experiences.
 This dependency can sabotage your digital detox.

-Before you unplug, make sure you have any information you need.
+Before you unplug, make sure you have the information you need.

 If you’re going to need a recipe, print it or write it down.
 If you’re planning to travel to a destination for which you’ll need driving directions, write down the address.